CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

   words](https://www.gnu.org/software/bash/manual/html_node/Reserved-Word-Index.html) or [special
   characters](http://mywiki.wooledge.org/BashGuide/SpecialCharacters).

-[^4]: More accurately, bash will not prevent you from using some of these in your variable names, but it
+[^4]: More accurately, bash will not prevent you from using some of these in your variable names, but
-    might horribly break things without warning.
+    your script might blow up without warning.

 - Bash is extremely particular about whitespace, to the point where the presence or absence of a "space" can cause radically different behaviour.
 One common pitfall is that whitespace is not allowed on